shoheitanaka/woo-paydesign/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Woo PAYDESIGN, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of metaps Payment for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Woo PAYDESIGN” and click Search Plugins.
+In the search field type “metaps Payment for WooCommerce” and click Search Plugins.
 Once you’ve found our eCommerce plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =
 The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.